Is Hulu Worth It? 10 Things You Need to Know in 2021

 - Wii U

 The odd devices out are the PS4 and PS3, which feature the latest Hulu app, but not Live TV.
 If you want to watch Live TV and use the latest features, you may want to buy the latest Apple TV or Fire TV Stick 4K.

 Is Hulu Worth It?

-I also spring for the ad-free version because I get sick of seeing the same ads over and over again.
-Being able to watch many of my favorite shows without worrying about DVR issues and clunky on-demand set-top boxes is worth the price.
+Paying for the ad-free version of Hulu is worth it since you’ll likely get sick of seeing the same ads over and over again.
+Being able to watch your favorite shows without worrying about DVR issues and clunky on-demand set-top boxes is worth the price.

 Ultimately it will depend on how you watch and what you watch if Hulu is worth it, but if you get the value of one iTunes movie rental a month out of it, the version with ads is a very good value.

 Considering how much time we are all spending in front of screens these days, Hulu is an affordable way to expand your digital library for about the price of a fancy coffee each month.